 The SCBP doula team

-The SCBP doulas come from a variety of different backgrounds, including nursing and healthcare professions in their home countries.
-Some are also full time mothers, school teachers, professional translators, massage therapists, home care providers, yoga instructors, and registered acupuncturists, to name a few.
-You meet your doula once in pregnancy, usually around 37 weeks, and she is present throughout your labour and birth.
-Your doula may come to your home in early labour, helping you to decide on the best time to go to hospital.
-She is in contact with the midwife or doctor on-call, and will admit you to the hospital when your labour is active or when you feel ready.
+The SCBP doulas come from a variety of different backgrounds, including midwives and healthcare professionals in their home countries.
+Some are also full-time parents, school teachers, professional translators, massage therapists, home care providers, and yoga instructors to name a few.
+You meet your doula once in pregnancy, usually around 35 weeks, and she is present throughout your labour and birth.
+The doula is in contact with the midwife or doctor-on-call, and will admit you to the hospital when your labour is active or when you feel ready.
 We all view the doulas as an integral part of our team at SCBP.
-Some of our doulas have attended more than 500 births and have been a part of our team of since we opened in 2004.
+Some of our doulas have attended more than 1,000 births and have been a part of our team since we opened in 2004.

 Our international doulas

 We make every effort to match you with a doula who speaks your first language.
 Many of our doulas are immigrants to Canada and all of our doulas are committed to working with new immigrants in many different capacities.
-In addition to English, our doulas currently speak Arabic, Spanish, Dutch, French, Mandarin, Portuguese, Vietnamese and Japanese.
+In addition to English, our doulas currently speak Arabic, Spanish, Czech, Mandarin, Vietnamese, Tamil, Kannada, Telugu, Japanese, Ukrainian, Russian and French.

 South Community doula program mentors